Friday September 15th 6pm - 9pm

 1 St Hellier St

-In this exhibition of professional hand-drawn custom lettering solutions, Brave Face, 11 lettering artists have come together to explore how Slow Typography pushes them to experiment and create with courage.
+In this exhibition of professional hand-drawn custom lettering solutions, 11 of the School’s finest lettering artists have come together to explore how Slow Typography pushes them to experiment and create with courage.
 Slow Typography is an approach that aims to put value back onto craftsmanship, hard work, and originality.

 Not only will guests be able to purchase limited edition prints, but see how the works came together.
 The exhibition reveals process and shows how using both head and hands is an engaging human experience beyond the screen.
 We are both creatively and physically active, challenging these expectations of perfection and working through a considered process in order to achieve skilful and original solutions.
 With hundreds of fonts available at anyone’s fingertips, knowledge and appreciation for the process in how these letterforms needs to be prioritised and understood.